akhalifaa/EcommerceChatBot/README.md

-Here is a sample convo with the bot :)
+Here is a sample convo with the bot!
 ![Image](https://github.com/akhalifaa/EcommerceChatBot/blob/main/Example%20Convo.png)